1960s 1970s 1980s 1990s 2000s

 1999a Lefschetz Classes on Abelian Varieties Duke Math.
 J. 96:3, 1999, pp. 639-675.

-The Lefschetz classes are those in the Q-algebra generated by divisor classes.
-The article shows that for abelian varieties, they are exactly the classes fixed by an algebraic group.
+The Lefschetz classes are those in the $\mathbb{Q}$-algebra generated by divisor classes.
+The article shows that for abelian varieties, they are exactly the classes fixed by an algebraic group (necessarily not connected).
 Thus, deciding whether the algebra of Hodge classes (or the algebra of Tate classes) on a given abelian variety is generated by divisor classes becomes a matter of deciding whether two reductive groups are equal.
 It is shown that the classes on abelian varieties known to be algebraic (Kunneth components of the diagonal, inverse to the Lefschetz map L etc.), are, in fact, Lefschetz.
 The Lefschetz classes on abelian varieties can be used to define a category of motives.

 1999a Preprint.